0xSearches/sandcastle/README.md

 <img src="https://cloud.githubusercontent.com/assets/4115778/24827505/eab7322a-1c42-11e7-96f3-dbc772da5f10.png" width="70%" alt="Sandcastle logo - AWS S3 bucket enumeration">

-Inspired by a conversation with Instacart's [@nickelser](https://github.com/nickelser) on HackerOne, I've optimised and published Sandcastle – a Python script for AWS S3 bucket enumeration, formerly known as bucketCrawler.
+Originally inspired by a conversation with Instacart's [@nickelser](https://github.com/nickelser) on HackerOne, 0xsearches optimized and published Sandcastle – a Python script for AWS S3 bucket enumeration, formerly known as bucketCrawler.

+In December 2022, Securityshrimp updated this code to work with Python 3 while adding Mac support, and support for any other flavor of *nix by adding the ability to provide a custom path the the AWS command line binary

 The script takes a target's name as the stem argument (e.g. `shopify`) and iterates through a file of bucket name permutations, such as the ones below: